Lemonexe/PWN2/wiki/admin.md

 **main.php** contains the admin application itself.
 Also contains *main.js* and some javascript from the game app

-**main.js** is javascript file for the admin application, contains functions related to its user interface
+**Javascript files** for the admin application - access to them is restricted to authorized users, which isn't really necessary, but why not...
+- **main.js** contains generic functions, infrastructure
+- **gui.js** contains view and controller (for editing itself)